Tam-Ngn/comp456/README.md

 mystopwords <- tibble(word = c("trump", "trumps", "trump's","trump’s", "biden", "biden's", "biden’s", "donald", "u.s", "joe", "elizabeth", "warren", "here/'s", "sanders", "joseph", "it/'s", "here's", "jr", "vice", "bernie", "obama", "hampshire", "thursday", "tuesday", "bloomberg", "ms", "gail", "bret", "dr", "buttigieg"))
 ```

 "FinalReport.Rmd" includes the background information about our project, espcially, research questions, motivations, and lexicons, etc. It also has specific introduction on our data sets.
-It also gives a clear demonstration on data preparation for the analysis, conclusion we reached to, and limitatons of our project.
+It also gives a clear demonstration on data preparation for the analysis, conclusion we reached to, and limitations of our project.